-Table 2 shows that the vast majority of reserves are generated from Employer Advance and Retired reserves.
+Table 2 shows that the vast majority of reserves are generated from Employer Advance/Retired reserves.
 DROP reserves represent funds credited for participants who elected to participate in the Deferred Retirement Option Program.
 PRSB Reserve presents that portion of distributable actuarial surplus that has been allocated for PRSB but not yet distributed to eligible participants.

-Additions and deductions from PRSB occur when surpluses and allocations occur, respectively.
+Additions to and deductions from PRSB occur when surpluses and allocations occur, respectively.
 The City Surplus reserve represents that portion of distributable actuarial surpluses and accrued interest, reduced by required City normal pension contributions.
 The City Surplus Reserve Account shall be drawn upon in subsequent years if needed to reduce or eliminate the City's annual pension contribution requirement.

-The City Surplus Reserve Account shows positive balances for fiscal years 2017, 2016 and 2015 due to estimated surplus allocations available to the City for offsetting the City's contributions for fiscal years 2017, 2018 and 2019.
-The City's normal contribution rate for fiscal years 2017 and 2016 also included adjustments for economic and non-economic actuarial assumption changes including the assumed rate of return which is 7.25 percent effective July 1, 2016.
+The City Surplus Reserve Account shows positive balances for fiscal years 2018, 2017 and 2016 due to estimated surplus allocations available to the City for offsetting the City's contributions for fiscal years 2018, 2019 and 2020.
+The City's normal contribution rate for fiscal years 2018 and 2017 also included adjustments for economic and non-economic actuarial assumption changes including the assumed rate of return which is 7.25 percent effective July 1, 2016.

-Additions and deductions from PRSB occur when surpluses and allocations occur, respectively.
+Additions to and deductions from PRSB occur when surpluses and allocations occur, respectively.
 The City Surplus reserve represents that portion of distributable actuarial surpluses and accrued interest, reduced by required City normal pension contributions.
 The City Surplus Reserve Account shall be drawn upon in subsequent years if needed to reduce or eliminate the City's annual pension contribution requirement.